Project Details

 -

 How can machine learning techniques best be combined with classical on-the-ground surveys to yield informative demand forecasts regarding productive uses in agriculture that ultimately also inform electricity system expansion?
-Can such techniques be a cost-effective method for enhancing electricity demand forecasts?

 -